 - Required functionality

 - Additional integrations

 Another variable to consider is whether you want an on-premise or cloud-based system.
 Generally, an on-premise software will have a one-time perpetual licensing fee while a cloud platform will be part of a monthly or annual subscription.
 The one-time fee and setup often results in a higher cost of entry while SaaS QMS can be more expensive over time.

 Quality management software incorporates information from across the enterprise.
 Very often, QMS systems are found within larger ERP software

 Because QMS systems typically operate best when they are taking a holistic approach to the enterprise challenge of optimizing quality, you may need to manage integrations with other information systems, such as:

-- Customer relationship management.
-CRM software programs provide a coordinated approach to capturing customer specific information.
+- Customer relationship management software programs provide a coordinated approach to capturing customer specific information.
 Order histories and other customer interactions are logged to CRM programs.
 The ability to flow quality issue information from CRM software to QMS programs is important.
 It can assist in ensuring that quality issues addressed post-sale are being addressed both in terms of service work and process improvement.

 - Material resource planning and production scheduling software manages the materials required for production and the processes that go into the manufacturing operations.
 Importing quality related information from the QMS to the MRP system will help create more accurate manufacturing plans and forecasts.